RingCentral-Pro-Services/serverless-frontend/README.md

 ```
 For example, if your appEndpoint is set to `app-xyz` and your appDomain is set to `ringcentralps.com`, then your app will be located at `app-xyz.ringcentralps.com` after deployment (the default CloudFront URL will remain accessible as well).

-An ACM certificate (SSL/TLS) validated against the domain being used as the value of 'appDomain' is required unless using the default CloudFront certificate.
-Using the default certificate can be useful, for example, if you only need to use the default CloudFront URL during Dev/QA and do not need the custom domain functionality.
-See ACM section below.
+An existing ACM certificate (SSL/TLS) validated against the domain being used as the value of 'appDomain' is required.
+See the ACM section below.

+If using the development code, the default CloudFront SSL certificate and auto-generated URL will be used.
+You can retrieve the default CloudFront URL for your app after deployment by running the `sudo serverless domainInfo` command (see the Instructions section below for more information).

 ### AWS Certificate Manager (ACM)
-The plugin uses ACM to automatically apply an SSL/TLS certificate to the application.
+If using the production code, the plugin will use ACM to automatically apply an SSL/TLS certificate to the application.
 You must specify the ARN of the certificate from ACM in the serverless custom variables section:
 ```
 custom:
   acmCertificateArn: 'arn:aws:acm:us-east-1:179104732438:certificate/f92a9247-ce16-471f-b808-be36a2xxxxxx' # The Amazon Resource Name (ARN) of an AWS Certificate Manager (ACM) certificate.